Skip to main content

-Kafka consumers can be configured to read from the closest replica rather than always reading from the leader, which can improve performance and reduce cross-datacenter network traffic in geographically distributed deployments.
+Learn how to optimize consumer reads with rack awareness in 12 minutes Kafka consumers can be configured to read from the closest replica rather than always reading from the leader, which can improve performance and reduce cross-datacenter network traffic in geographically distributed deployments.
+What you’ll learn:

 How replica reading works